dylanops/mysql-cluster-innodb/README.md

-This repo is show case how to run MySQL cluster with MySQL Router
+This showcases how to run MySQL cluster with MySQL Router

 ![MySQL Cluster](./data/mysql_clusterset.png)